Golem91/potionsonastick/README.md

 The Name of the currently selected potion as well as the count of the potions of that very type is displayed right next to the name.

 Below are shown up to 12 additional potions with their count in front of them.
-They are displayed in the order they will be loaded as primary when switching to the next one.
+They are displayed in the order they will be loaded when switching to the next one.

 After 12 Potions it will show the number of additional potions also loaded into the Wand.